ckaotik/ckaosMilitia/README.md

 - Shows the success chance for active missions

 Almost all features can be disabled in the ingame config panel.
-Please note: This panel is only available after you've opened any garrison frame!
+This is a load-on-demand addon.
+Therefore none of the functionality (including the config panel) is available until you trigger the addon to load, e.g. by opening any garrison dialog.

 Screenshots
 -----------